em-bellis/PEER_workshop/3_R_Graphics/README.md

 ```
 ## Part II: R as a software environment
 ### 3e: Load required packages and data
 We will be using `ggplot2` which is part of the 'tidyverse'.
 We only need to install the package once, and then we can load the library each time we open R Studio.
+The `tidyverse` packages includes several packages which are part of the tidyverse ecosystem.
 ```
 > install.packages('tidyverse')
 > library(tidyverse)